luka-jova/Lumen-DS-2020/README.md

 under the team name `#exclude <corona>` as part of the LUMEN Data Science 2020 competition.
 Our team won **5<sup>th</sup> place** in the final ranking.

 ## Business problem
 Failures of small parts in a machine can lead to a costly breakdown of the whole machine.
 Therefore, it is important to perform maintenance.
 The usual approach is to do it in fixed intervals.
 This leaves two risks: If the interval has been set too long, parts could fail just before maintenance is due, if it has been set too short, the maintenance does not find anything wrong.
 Furthermore, different parts have different lifespans, so a fixed interval for the whole machine is also not the most efficient way.
-The approach that solves these issues is predictive maintenance, where  historical data for a component is used to predict when will it fail.
-Therefore, the maintenance can be done focused only on the part that is about to fail and just before it will do so - thus, greatly reducing cost.
+The approach that solves these issues is predictive maintenance, where  historical data for a component is used to predict when it will fail.
+Therefore, the maintenance can be  focused only on the part that is about to fail and just before it will do so - thus, greatly reducing cost.

-The goal is to analyze data coming from seven automated storage and retrieval systems, large machines equipped with six different sensors.
+The goal is to analyze data from seven automated storage and retrieval systems, large machines equipped with six different sensors.

 The full problem statement is available in `Problem-statement.pdf`.